Signed in as:

 Installation of the "Coral Skirt."
 Pemuteran, Bali.
 2009.
 Komang Astika and Made find the location.
 The small sculpture will cement itself to the sandy seafloor.
 Low volt current will precipitate limestone minerals to deposit onto the steel and provide natural substrate for corals.

 Art, scientific inquiry & engineering meet with emotion, compassion & composition to provide coral reef support, shore protection & marine habitat in Flanigan's "Living Sea Sculpture: Contemporary Art as Coral Refuge."
 About TEDx : x = independently organized event In the spirit of ideas worth spreading.
 TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion.

 How can sculptures save coral reefs? | Colleen Flanigan

-Lately, our ocean's coral reefs have been in trouble.
-Socio-ecological artist Colleen Flanigan urges us to help preserve these vital marine invertebrates through art.
+Coral reefs are dying at a rapid rate and at risk of going extinct.
+Socio-ecological artist Colleen Flanigan urges us to help preserve these vital marine invertebrates through art, science, and technology.
 Listen to how she makes metal sculptures that contribute to ocean conservation -- and inspiration.